luna/luna-rfcs/text/0000-runtime-design.md

 - It should have well-defined evaluation strategies for both lazy and strict code (e.g. call-by-need for lazy code, call-by-name for strict code).
 - The interpreter's design needs to be agnostic to the evaluation strategy.
+- Strict by default with rich support for laziness.
+- Data should be able to be 'switched' into a lazy mode, with support for both deep and shallow laziness.
+- Shallow is lazy fields.
+- Deep is lazy type, lazy fields / methods
+- Types can be lazy by default.
+- Every piece of data needs strictness annotations in its metadata (in addition to Monad, Error, Type, etc).

+#### A Skeleton Design for Runtime Laziness Handling

+- Every runtime value will be tagged (as part of its metadata blob, along with type, monad, error, etc).
+- This acts as a key to tell the evaluator how to execute the code in question, and whether code generation needs to generate code for thunks.

 ## FFI
 Luna's FFI currently only supports calling C ABI functions via the use of